 We do not undertake specific human rights reviews or impact assessments.
 But we do have frequent employee and labour relations/rights risk assessments of our own operations in various countries across the world as well as thorough audits of compliance of our policies, including human resources, with applicable legislation and corporate policies and instructions.
-In addition, we are subject to extensive audits of our own facilities and we audit also many supplier operations - in particular through the Responsible Business Alliance (RBA) (formerly known as the Electronic Industry Citizenship Coalition) audit process.
+In addition, we are subject to audits of our own facilities and we also audit a sample of our supplier operations annually - in particular through the Responsible Business Alliance (RBA) (formerly known as the Electronic Industry Citizenship Coalition) Validated Assessment Process.